Bureau of Curriculum and Instruction

 Resources on CPALMS include a wide range of variety such as: full lesson plans and units of instruction, Model Eliciting Activities (integrated STEM lessons and activities), virtual manipulatives, games/simulations, videos, formative and other type of assessments, lesson study toolkits, learning progression maps, professional development modules, and several others.

-More than 9,000 resources have been submitted and undergoing review, approximately 4,000 have been published, 2,500 aligned to the CCSS, and thousands more to come through the following CPALMS initiatives:
+More than 11,650+ resources have been submitted and undergoing review, approximately 5,650+ have been published, 4,100+ aligned to the CCSS, and thousands more in the review process through the following CPALMS initiatives:

 - Lesson Plan Development: Educators and subject area experts from across the state are engaged in teams to add more than 2,000 full model lessons specific to the mathematics, science, and English language arts standards.
 More information on lesson plan development

 - Model Eliciting Activities (MEAs): MEAs are open-ended, engineering-based interdisciplinary problems (e.g., science, mathematics, English language arts) that require students to create solutions in the form of mathematical and scientific models that reveal their thinking about concepts embedded in the problem.
-Dozens of MEAs are now available and more than 500 will be added by June 2014.
-An introduction video and sample MEAs
+More than 250 MEAs are now available and more than 500 will be added by June 2014.
+Click to learn more about MEAs and watch an introduction video

 - Standards Progression Maps: The CPALMS standards progression maps are interactive visual representations of the flow of concepts and skills contained in educational standards.
 The interactive maps for the CCSS mathematics and English language arts have been developed in 29 total maps.
 The science standards will be mapped by June of 2014.
 Access the standards progression maps